The PostConf GUI makes it easy to train Spamassassin's Bayes DB with

 Spamassassin is too easily tricked into learning Bayes-poison by

-base64, image, pdf, and other encoding methods.
+base64, image, pdf and other encoding methods.

 * If an email isn't obviously spam (or obviously non-spam) don't feed